 There are many women who are business owners in the transport industry, such as Sharon, who are leading the way for women in the transport industry.
 SA Taxi has invested in 4,382 female taxi owners who collectively operate 5,656 taxis.
 This, however, does not only benefit female business owners but also their families and the people they employ.
 One taxi business can create 1.8 direct jobs.
 In total, this equates to 10,180 direct jobs that are sustained by female transport entrepreneurs (SA Taxi, 2022).

 Working as a woman to create an enabling environment and transform a male-dominated industry, has made me aware of certain gender power dynamics and how women need to navigate them differently to men.
 Often women need to change their approach, particularly in a workspace, to be heard or taken seriously.

-To create more opportunities for women, Sharon says we will need to engage the regional structures that give recognition to women’s needs and who support women empowerment as well as all those structures affiliated to them.
+To create more opportunities for women, Sharon says we will need to engage the regional structures that give recognition to women’s needs and who support women’s empowerment as well as all those structures affiliated to them.
 SA Taxi also confirms that there is significant room for growth and many opportunities for women that exist in the transport sector.
-In addition, women have a unique energy, perspective, and ideas to contribute to the transport sector.
-There are more required to transform the transportation sector and women have a large role to play, especially in advocating for safe and family friendly transport.
+In addition, women have unique energy, perspective, and ideas to contribute to the transport sector.
+There are more required to transform the transportation sector and women have a large role to play, especially in advocating for safe and family-friendly transport.

 Women are important role-players in the transport industry and our voice needs to be heard in shaping transport for the future.
 There are lots of challenges South African women face as transport business owners and users of public transport, however, with our collective voice, we can move South Africa forward.